good3n/tomgooden/src/blog/2019-12-01_estimated-read-time-function-wordpress/index.md

 ---
-title: "Estimated Read Time Function for WordPress Posts"
+title: 'Estimated Read Time Function for WordPress Posts'
-path: "/blog/estimated-read-time-function-wordpress/"
+path: '/blog/estimated-read-time-function-wordpress/'
-description: "Easily add a read time to your WordPress blog posts by creating a simple PHP function."
+description: 'Easily add a read time to your WordPress blog posts by creating a simple PHP function.'
-date: "2019-12-01"
+date: '2019-12-01'
-featuredImage: "banner-wordpress.png"
+featuredImage: 'banner-wordpress.png'
-author: "Tom Gooden"
+author: 'Tom Gooden'
-tags: ["wordpress", "php"]
+tags: ['wordpress', 'php']
 ---

 Adding an estimated read time to your WordPress blog is easier than you may think.
 Often, guides will suggest you install yet another plugin to achieve your desired functionality.
 But in the case of displaying content read time, there are only two simple steps.